 Employers are required to deduct income tax contributions from their employees’ paychecks, and these payments must then be submitted to the government each month.
 Mexico has a progressive income tax rate, with the amount required from each employee determined by their salary.

-Though the specific tax rates for each income bracket are updated each year, they currently range from 1.92 percent to 35 percent.
-It is also the employer’s responsibility to file an annual statement of wages and salaries paid each year by February 15 of the following year with the SAT (Servicio de Administración Tributaria), Mexico’s federal tax collecting administration.
+Employers must file an annual statement of wages and salaries paid each year by February 15 of the following year with the SAT (Servicio de Administración Tributaria), Mexico’s federal tax collecting administration.

 Holiday, Vacation & Leave Considerations